 Chip has stepped up into the role of professional photographer, as well.
 He has always been the major influence on Kim when it comes to still photography, returning from a couple of European tours with hundreds of beautiful images, not to mention the urban landscapes they have lived within.
 He has always had a camera on hand throughout their relationship of nearly two decades.
 He has assisted on several events with Kim.
 Additionally, Chip has shot several events himself, providing for a different perspective.
 When working together, Kim and Chip offer complete coverage of the action, but also the reaction of the event.
 Together, they offer a complete package.

 "I am a born and raised Vermonter.
-I grew up in Chittenden County, always with Mansfield and Camel's Hump in my view.
+I grew up with Mansfield and Camel's Hump alwaysin my view.
 I was inspired by my surroundings and always knew I would raise a family here, too."

 Kim and Chip have four daughters: Violette, Saige, Olive, and Rose.
 They make wonderful subjects for their cameras, and in addition to an artistic sensibility, they seem to have a bit of the shutter bug themselves.
 They love picking up the point and shoot cameras and creating a record of their point of view.

 "Now, I live in Jeffersonville, at the base of Smugglers' Notch and Mansfield.
 I'm enjoying life as a mom, wife, snowboard instructor, artist, Jill of All Trades, problem solver, gardener, the list goes on.
 Of all things, photography has become my tool for expression that suits me best."